Stretching exercises are commonly prescribed for patients and healthy individuals with limited extensibility of the gastrocnemius muscle.

 Main Outcome Measures:

-The authors are with the Dept of Rehabilitation Medicine, Emory University, Atlanta, GA.
+Johanson, Cuda, Koontz, and Stell are with the Dept of Rehabilitation Medicine, and Abelew, the Dept of Cell Biology, Emory University School of Medicine, Atlanta, GA.